Yugoslav torpedo boat T5: World War I

+On 4 February 1918, 87 and two of her sisters accompanied four destroyers on a mission supporting seaplanes attacking the air station at Venice.
+87 retrieved the seaplane K210 which had been forced landed off the west Istrian town of Umago on 1 May.
 By 1918, the Allies had strengthened their ongoing blockade on the Strait of Otranto, as foreseen by the Austro-Hungarian Navy.
 As a result, it was becoming more difficult for the German and Austro-Hungarian U-boats to get through the strait and into the Mediterranean Sea.
 In response to these blockades, the new commander of the Austro-Hungarian Navy, Konteradmiral Miklós Horthy, decided to launch an attack on the Allied defenders with battleships, scout cruisers, and destroyers.
-During the night of 8 June, Horthy left the naval base of Pola in the upper Adriatic with the dreadnought battleships Viribus Unitis and Prinz Eugen.
-At about 23:00 on 9 June 1918, after some difficulties getting the harbour defence barrage opened, the dreadnoughts Szent István and Tegetthoff, escorted by one destroyer and six torpedo boats, including 87 F, also departed Pola and set course for Slano, north of Ragusa, to rendezvous with Horthy in preparation for a coordinated attack on the Otranto Barrage.
+During the night of 8 June, Horthy left Pola in the upper Adriatic with the dreadnought battleships Viribus Unitis and Prinz Eugen.
+At about 23:00 on 9 June 1918, after some difficulties getting the harbour defence barrage opened, the dreadnoughts Szent István and Tegetthoff, escorted by one destroyer and six torpedo boats, including 87, also departed Pola and set course for Slano, north of Ragusa, to rendezvous with Horthy in preparation for a coordinated attack on the Otranto Barrage.
 About 03:15 on 10 June, while returning from an uneventful patrol off the Dalmatian coast, two Royal Italian Navy (Regia Marina) MAS boats, MAS 15 and MAS 21, spotted the smoke from the Austrian ships.
 Both boats successfully penetrated the escort screen and split to engage the dreadnoughts individually.
 MAS 21 attacked Tegetthoff, but her torpedoes missed.
 Under the command of Luigi Rizzo, MAS 15 fired two torpedoes at 03:25, both of which hit Szent István.
 Both boats evaded pursuit.
 The torpedo hits on Szent István were abreast her boiler rooms, which flooded, knocking out power to the pumps.
 Szent István capsized less than three hours after being torpedoed.
-In October 1918, 87 F was at Durazzo in Albania when the port was bombarded by a multinational Allied naval force.
-She escaped with minor damage, in what was the last major action involving the Austro-Hungarian Navy.
+In the aftermath of the sinking, 87 rescued 113 of Szent István's crew.
+This disaster essentially ended major Austro-Hungarian fleet operations in the Adriatic for the remaining months of the war.